More than 15,000 Australians get home care tips from our monthly newsletter

 If you meet these minimum qualifications, you can be hired as an aged care worker.
 However, you can also acquire certificates that will improve your skills and increase your chances of employment in this industry.
 The entry-level training for an aged care worker is the Certificate III in Individual Support.
 This program includes 7 core units and 6 elective units.
 If you choose elective units from the categories of ageing and aged care, you will achieve a specialised Certificate III in Individual Support (Ageing).
 This is the foundational training certification for an aged care worker.

-If you are interested in growing your career and moving into a supervisory role in aged care, you can get further training with a Certificate IV in Ageing Support.
+If you are interested in growing your career and moving into a supervisory role in aged care, you can get further training with a Certificate IV in Ageing Suppport.
 This enables you to provide higher-level care and to supervise a team of carers.

 Aged Care Worker Salary in Australia